69VR69/Schema-Registry/README.md

 npm run start
 ```

-The GraphQL server will start at http://localhost:4200 and the Express (APIs) server will start at http://localhost:2400
+The GraphQL server will start at http://localhost:4200 and the Express (APIs) server will start at http://localhost:2400.
+This will also launch the docker containes for kafka broker.

-5. Running the Client
+6. Running the Client
    To start the client, run:

 ```bash